 - Size: < = 20 millimeter diagonal length

-- Resolution: $> = 2048 \times 1080$ pixels
+- Resolution: > = 2048x1080 pixels

 - Display Color: Monochromatic

 - Refresh Rate: > = 240 frames per second

 - Pixel Bit Depth: > = 8 Bits

 - Cell Gap Uniformity: < = 5%

 - Back-lit Display Brightness: > = 1000 candela per square meter

-- Interface(s): Multi-lane Mobile Industry Processor Interface (MIPI DSI) with High-Definition Multimedia Interface (HDMI) 2.1, or better, to provide inputs to the printed-circuit driver board displays may be used for applications in harsh environments not currently considered by the acquisition program.
+- Interface(s): Multi-lane Mobile Industry Processor Interface (MIPI DSI) with High-Definition Multimedia Interface (HDMI) 2.1, or better, to provide inputs to the printed-circuit driver board

+Technical challenges: Ideally, the displays should be as low power as possible.
+An integrated driver will likely be necessary to achieve power draws of under 400 milliwatts while the display is active.
+The displays may be used for applications in harsh environments not currently considered by the acquisition program.
 A path forward for high-temperature operating conditions (greater than 70 degrees Celsius) should be established in the design stage, even if it is not implemented in the prototypes.
 Supporting incredibly high frame rates will not be feasible with present HDMI standards.
 Pre-buffering many image frames may not always be an option.
 The displays will hence, practically, be limited to the rates and resolution supported by the current HMDI 2.1/2.1a standard, which will be approximately 240 frames per second, during evaluation by the Navy.
 The designed displays will eventually be merged with a custom application-specific integrated circuit (ASIC) chip to drive them at the highest frame rate offered by a multi-lane MIPI connection.